 As for aerospace engineering, it consists in designing launchers like the Ariane space rocket (Agence Spatiale Européenne - ESA - European Space Agency, Centre Nationale d'Etudes Spatiales - CNES - "National Center for Space Studies") or American shuttles (National Aeronautics and Space Administration - NASA), and sending them into space.
 They will then place satellites into orbit which will explore the Earth or the cosmos.
 Work as an astronaut consists in piloting this equipment into space and carrying out a variety of missions successfully, which often include conducting scientific experiments.
 Moreover, space-related jobs are booming.
 Designing, building and following up on spacecrafts has opened the door to many new technical and scientific professions.

-Apart from astronomy-related researcher positions, the CNRS offers a diversity of jobs.
+Apart from astronomy-related researcher positions, the CNRS offers a diversity of jobs (in French).
 More specifically, the CNRS has a triple responsibility: organizing and managing research institutes, managing their staff and projects through their regional delegations, and overall scientific leadership at its headquarters.
-In this context, CNRS hires secretaries, accountants, communications staff, documentation staff, computer support staff etc., all of whom ensure the smooth working of the research institutes.
+In this context, CNRS hires secretaries, managers, accountants, communications staff, documentation staff, computer support staff etc.; all of whom ensure the smooth working of the research institutes.
 Moreover, large numbers of engineers and technicians assist the researchers in their work.
 The scientific projects conducted in the institutes involve a large variety of technical fields, from precision mechanics to computing.
 Lastly, a research institute cannot function without structured and efficient logistics, in particular for the maintenance of buildings and equipment.
-More information can be found on the CNRS website (in French).

 Consequently, the CNRS recruits individuals at all levels of study, whether it is with a secondary education certificate or with a doctoral degree, it only depends on the position and duties in question.